 Property Rights and Equitable Distribution

 The dissolution of a marriage can be challenging, tiring, stressful, and awkward, making it all the more important that you have representation to protect your rights.
 Especially difficult can be the untangling of financial assets.
 In New York, the courts consider many factors when equitably distributing property.
 We will advocate for you as we come to a marital settlement agreement, the contract that separates their property.
-We think of creative solutions that are sometimes outside the box in order to come up with an equitable division that takes into account our clients future.
+We think of creative solutions that are sometimes outside the box in order to come up with an equitable division that takes into account our client’s future.
+A New York City property division attorney can help you handle this difficult process, starting today.
+We are ready to help residents in the Bronx, Brooklyn, Queens, Manhattan, and Staten Island.

 Efficiently handling property division an equitable distribution